SynchronetBBS/sbbs/xtrn/minesweeper/readme.txt

 "winners [num]"	- display list of top-[num] winners and exit "nocls"   		- don't clear the screen upon exit
-<level>   		- set the initial game difficulty level (1-5, don't prompt)
+<level>   		- set the initial game difficulty level (1-5)

 The ctrl/modopts.ini may contain a [minesweeper] section.
 The following options are supported (with default values):
     sub = syncdata
     timelimit = 60
+    timewarn = 5
     winners = 20
+    difficulty = 1
-    difficulty = 0
+    selector = 0

-If you do not want the user to be prompted to select a difficulty level when running the game, set the difficulty level in the modopts.ini file or on the command-line.
-The user can still change/choose a difficulty level when starting a new game.
+    highlight = true

+The user's choice of the following settings is saved to their user properties list and restored for future game plays:

+    difficulty
+    selector
+    highlight

 Upgrade
 -------